Tour Length

 4Where should I do a canoe/kayak safari?

-“The Okavango Delta has built a reputation for its mokoro rides, lasting anything from a few hours to several days.
+“The Okavango Delta has built a reputation for its mokoro rides, lasting anywhere from a few hours to several days.
 There are numerous options in this waterlogged terrain.
-Many open routes not available on dry land, including the Selinda Spillway, linking the Delta to the Linyanti Swamp.
+Many open routes are not available on dry land, including the Selinda Spillway, linking the Delta to the Linyanti Swamp.
 Some expeditions may be by Canadian-style canoe rather than mokoro.
-Others may combine canoeing with trips by light aircraft or helicopter, 4WD or foot.
-There are lots of options along the Zambezi River, including Mana Pools National Park (Zimbabwe), Lower Zambezi NP (Zambia) and the Victoria Falls area.
+Others may combine canoeing with trips by light aircraft or helicopter, 4WD vehicle or foot.
+There are lots of options along the Zambezi River, including Mana Pools National Park (Zimbabwe), Lower Zambezi National Park (Zambia) and the Victoria Falls area.
 Northern Mozambique’s Quirimbas Archipelago offers a trip with a difference.
 It mixes sailing a traditional Arab dhow and kayaking the crystal-clear waters between tropical Indian Ocean islands.
-Malawi’s Liwonde NP is one of Africa’s best river-based, wildlife-viewing destinations, offering canoe trips to spot elephant, hippo and crocodile among other animals.
+Malawi’s Liwonde National Park is one of Africa’s best river-based wildlife-viewing destinations, offering canoe trips to spot elephant, hippo and crocodile among other animals.
 It’s a conservation success story under the management of NGO African Parks.
-East African options including Arusha NP (Tanzania) and Lake Kivu (Rwanda).”
+East African options include Arusha National Park (Tanzania) and Lake Kivu (Rwanda).”

 5Is an African canoe/kayak safari safe?